 The following table presents a summary of certain of our historical financial information.
 Historical results are not necessarily indicative of future results and you should read the following summary financial data in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included on pages F1 through F14 of this prospectus.
 The summary financial data for the year ended January 31, 2018 and the six months ended July 31, 2018 and July 31, 2017 was derived from our audited financial statements included on pages F1 through F14 of this prospectus.
-The summary financial statements included on pages F1 through F14 of this prospectus.
-The summary financial statements included on pages F1 through F14 of this prospectus.
-The summary financial statements included on pages F1 through F14 of this prospectus.
-The summary financial statements and is qualified in its entirety by the financial statements and related notes included elsewhere in this prospectus.
+The summary financial statements and is qualified in its entirety by the financial statements and related notes included notes included notes included elsewhere in this prospectus.